 I imagine that there is nothing more unsettling than being investigated for child abuse.
 This is especially true if the Social Worker presumes a parent is guilty from the beginning.
 As a result, the whole Investigation is compromised and tainted as DCF searches for any evidence to support the abuse allgeations while dismissing or disregarding…

-DCF has new policy in scheduling their home visits.
+DCF home visits can cause anxiety to even the best parents.
+And DCF has changed their policy in scheduling their home visits.
 In the past, just about every new case resulted in an unexpected knock on the door.
-Now, unannounced DCF home visits are reserved for those cases where DCF believes that the child needs immediate protection.
-For example, an allegation that a child is being physically abused…
+Now, unannounced DCF home visits are reserved for those cases where DCF believes that the child needs…

-When Connecticut DCF comes calling, they always have plenty of Releases of Information and other Authorizations handy.
+DCF Releases are always part of any Investigation.
+In fact, when Connecticut DCF comes calling, they always have plenty of Releases of Information and other Authorizations handy.
 As part of most DCF Investigations, they are looking for records from the pediatrician, the school(s) and any service providers like a therapists or counselors.
-They usually want to talk to all these folks too.
-Should parents sign…
+They usually want…

 DCF Investigations are usually triggered by a call to the DCF Hotline.
 Often a mandated reporter, like a counselor or school social worker, makes the call.
 During the call, a “Hotline Worker” will gather information to determine whether the case is serious enough to warrant opening a case.
 If a case is opened, it will…